-Below is some information provided by the Trustees who started this investigation into the actions of the charity and their investigation into the finances of the charity
+Below is some information provided by the volunteers who started this investigation into the actions of the charity and their investigation into the finances of the charity

 Alcohol including crates of Beers, Parrot Bay frozen cocktails, Alcopops and Liquors

 Alcohol paraphernalia including Tumblers, Shot glasses, Pourers and straws